Maritime job hunt assistance, from www.dieselduck.net

-When your are satisfied that your resume is ready for the position you are applying for, "print it" as a PDF file, (you can use a free PDF file maker like PrimoPDF), then scan and attach only your pertinent information to it.
+When your are satisfied that your resume is ready for the position you are applying for, "print it" as a PDF file, then scan and attach only your pertinent information to it.
 The end product should be a single .pdf document that contains...

 - your resume (max two pages)

-- a scan of your current seafarer medical
+- a scan of your valid seafarer medical

 - a scan of your valid passport

 Once you have this single "introduction" PDF file created, preferably under 5 megabytes in size, name it with a relevant title, which will allow it to be identify easily, such as "Resume of Martin Leduc - Cdn Marine Engineer".
 Even a small thing like a file name shows organization and is practical for the receiver, which makes your resume pleasant to view, instead of a chore.

 About Adobe Portable File format, or PDF; this format "freezes" the desired look for your documents as if you were printing it on a piece of real paper.
 It is a worldwide accessible and accepted way to present electronic documents, and therefore easily transferable by email.
 There is free software that can let you easily convert your data files into PDF.
 I have good experience with PrimoPDF, but there are many other programs that can do the job.
 Once installed on your computer, the program acts like a printer and produces a digital file instead of a paper one, please use PDF format.
 Use your single PDF file to introduce yourself by email, or upload to a company's website.

 Once you have caught the interest of the recruiter, you can then follow up your initial intro .pdf document, with the supporting information .pdf file containing such things as scans of...

 - references letters,